-One of the biggest barriers to fostering a sense of belonging for white bodied children in an anti-racist practice is individualism.
+One of the biggest barriers to fostering a sense of belonging for white bodied children in our liberation movements is individualism.

 Within white styles of parenting, teaching, coaching, and raising up children this barrier shows up quite naturally in the desire for our child to have the best.
 It's almost instinctive.
 I say almost because if it were biological, then it wouldn't be able to be changed.

 You, as the adult in a white bodied child's life, can consider collectivism over individualism.

 I believe we are actually wired for collectivism.